Internal invocation helper to apply global backpressure gating + retry + normalization

 Cancels a running batch operation.
 This is done asynchronously, the progress can be tracked using the batch operation status endpoint (/batch-operations/{batchOperationKey}).

 Cancels a running process instance.
-As a cancellation includes more than just the removal of the process instance resource, the cancellation resource must be posted. *
+As a cancellation includes more than just the removal of the process instance resource, the cancellation resource must be posted.
+Cancellation can wait on listener-related processing; when that processing does not complete in time, this endpoint can return 504.
+Other gateway timeout causes are also possible.
+Retry with backoff and inspect listener worker availability and logs when this repeats.

 const camunda = createCamundaClient();